Real tennis: Service

+Returns

+Once the ball has been served, the players have to return it to the opposite side by striking it with the racket.
+Unlike for lawn tennis, the ball does not have to bounce off the floor before it can be returned.
+It can be played in any direction, as long as its trajectory would bring it to hit the floor on the opposing side first.

 Chases

 Because of the asymmetry of the court, play generally favours the player at the service end of the court.
 The presence of the tambour at the hazard end introduces uncertainty for the receiving player.
 Unlike lawn tennis, where players alternately serve and receive entire games, in real tennis players must win the right to serve.
 To do so, the receiver must lay a chase, though a server can also lose the right to server by laying a hazard chase.
 There are four ways to lay a chase: